kjolley/BIGSdb_documentation/administration.rst

 *authentication system.*

-If you are an administrator or a curator with specific permission to change other users' passwords, you should see a link to 'set user passwords' at the bottom of the curator's index page.
-Click this.
+If you are an administrator or a curator with specific permission to change other users' passwords, you should see a 'User passwords' box in the admin section of the curator's index page.
+Click the 'Set passwords' link.

 .. image:: /images/administration/set_passwords.png